What Can Go Wrong in Recruitment Marketing? 5 Common Missteps

 Career and recruitment websites like Indeed and LinkedIn.

 While the user bases on some of these platforms may align with each other, many may not – for example, a LinkedIn user in their 40s may not be as visible or engaged on TikTok as a recent college grad.
-This means consistency across all major platforms is king for your recruitment content strategy and ensuring the content you're creating and the narrative you're forwarding is aligned and unified across each outlet.
+This means consistency across all major platforms is king for your recruitment content strategy, and you must ensure the content you're creating and the narrative you're forwarding is aligned and unified across each outlet.

 This works on a two-pronged approach: first, it ensures your company's narrative and value proposition are reaching the most extensive and most varied candidate pools possible, and second, it demonstrates to job seekers who may encounter you on multiple platforms that you're fluent and capable of creating consistency and stability in a multi-platform world.